jeffbski/wait-on/README.md

   Interval to poll resources in ms, default 250ms

+ -l, --log

+  Log resources begin waited on and when complete or errored

  -t, --timeout

   Maximum time in ms to wait before exiting with failure (1) code,